dcthota-code/revisit-privacy/PRIVACY.md

 ## Data Retention

-Your account data in CloudKit is retained until you delete your account or revoke ReVisit's access via **Settings → Apple ID → Password & Security → Apps Using Apple ID**.
+Your account data in CloudKit is retained until you delete your account or revoke Pingo's access via **Settings → Apple ID → Password & Security → Apps Using Apple ID**.

 Anonymous diagnostic data in Sentry is retained per Sentry's standard retention policy